Business + Marketing

 In a recent episode of The Portrait System Podcast, Minshull speaks with host Nikki Closser about how that education helped her to shift her “for fun money” photography business into two successful photo businesses – one for portrait photography and another catering to schools.

 Minshull’s first job at age 15 was as a photographer’s assistant.
-Years later, as a stay-at-home mom with three kids, Minshull used her camera to earn supplemental income, aiming to pay her monthly mortgage with anything extra for fun money.
+Years later, as a stay-at-home mom with three kids, Minshull used her camera to earn supplemental income, aiming to pay her monthly mortgage, with anything extra for fun money.
 When her youngest went to school, Minshull decided to work on making her photo business, A Moment Photography, a full-time success.
 In 2019, she signed a lease on a studio.
 Two months later, a car accident left her bedridden with a concussion.

 [Read: The Value a Photographer’s Assistant Brings]